 Today I am thrilled to have Jess from Tripelio sharing 5 things to do in Shanghai with kids.
-I am very excited to have Jess share her tips for Shanghai because we hope to visit China in the near future so we can experience the beauty and history of the country and give our children an opportunity to practice their Mandarin language skills.
+I am very excited to have Jess share her tips for Shanghai because we hope to visit China in the near future so we can experience the beauty and history of the country.
+We would also like our children to have an opportunity to practice their Mandarin language skills.
 If you’re considering a trip to China, there are some amazing things to do in Shanghai, so be sure to add it to your list.

 What to Do in Shanghai with Kids

 Shanghai may not be the first place you think of taking your children on a family vacation.
 It is typically thought of as being a vibrant and busy city.
 However, Shanghai is actually an incredible destination to take children.
 It is full of unique parks, museums and many other attractions that cater to children of all ages.
-Here are 5 places to visit in Shanghai with kids.
+Here are 5 places to visit in Shanghai with kids and some interesting facts about Shanghai to read before you go.

 1. Century Park